Quimbaya artifacts: Quimbaya airplanes claim

 Of the Quimbaya artifacts, a handful of the stylised animal figures have been suggested by ancient astronaut theorists to be ancient portrayals of aircraft.
 This collection of artifacts are colloquially referred to under the broad term "Quimbaya Artifacts" or more misleadingly as the "Tolima fighter jets", the latter name stemming from the 2009 television program Ancient Aliens.

 The collection included gold-works resembling local Quimbaya animals such as fish, frogs and reptiles, where the so called "jets" could be recognised as a form of bird or flying fish statue.
 The Ancient Aliens segment set out to prove the artifacts were rooted in representations of ancient aircraft.
 The program labels the objects as Tolima "jets", but they are also similar to local fish, such as flying fish or possibly the sucker-nosed catfish.

 Archaeological investigations

 There has been scientific analysis of pre-Hispanic artifacts, especially of gold-works, on a compositional level, including the physical and radiocarbon examination of materials, techniques and the use of colour, to provide dating and potential geographical context.
 Archaeometric methods, including spectrophotometry and spectroscopy on metallurgical variations in composition, have also been used to establish information on origin.
-It is important to note that cultural specificity is possible given that "different goldsmith cultures inhabited the Columbian territories" and that each of these utilised "different finishes and colours on their surfaces, under the techniques and alloys used.".
+Cultural specificity is possible given that "different goldsmith cultures inhabited the Columbian territories" and that each of these utilised "different finishes and colours on their surfaces, under the techniques and alloys used.".

 Given the importance of physical condition and the impacts of material damage and weathering to scientific analysis, the preservation, storage and restoration process for Quimbaya artifacts impacts how these materials are interpreted in modern times.
 Precise dating and geographical context are key indicators for identifying cultural, social and religious practices that may indicate traditional or ceremonial purposes.